caperaven/pr-training/html-css-fundamentals/topics-list.md

 In looking through the above elements, you must have come across attributes.
 Attributes define additional characteristics or properties of the element, for example, the **type** of input you would want to interact with, or the **width** and **height** of an element.

 Each element has its own set of standard attributes.
+It's not important to know each and every attribute for every element, but it is important to know what attributes are, and where you could go to find out what attributes can be set on which elements and the effect of doing so.
-There is a list of [Global Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) that consists of attributes shared by all HTML elements, however some of them will not have an effect on some elements.
+There is a list of [Global Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) that consists of attributes shared by all HTML elements, however some global attributes will not have an effect on some elements.

 Attributes are always defined on the start tag of an element.
 Take a look at the input elements with attributes defined below: